 As an apprentice at UHSussex you will gain a nationally recognised qualification whilst working and gaining experience.

-Once you have completed your apprenticeship, you will have the experience and opportunity to find a job within our Trust.
+Once you have completed your apprenticeship, you will have the experience, transferable skills and opportunities to remain in employment within the Trust and grow your career.

 Benefits of apprenticeships